 Hiking is such a fantastic way to get some time outdoors.
 It's a great way to stay fit, but even better than that, it gives you the opportunity to spend time in contemplation, time with friends and family, and of course time with your pet.

-If you think of hiking as a type of workout, you know there is specialist gear that will help you have an comfortable and enjoyable hike.
+If you think of hiking as a type of workout, you know there is specialist gear that will help you have a comfortable and enjoyable hike.
 Wearing clothing that breathes for instance.
-I have spoken about moisture wicking fabric a lot, whether it's your bra or hiking shirt, hiking pants or hiking shorts, it's super important to try and keep dry when you are hiking.
+I have spoken about moisture-wicking fabric a lot, whether it's your bra or hiking shirt, hiking pants or hiking shorts, it's super important to try and keep dry when you are hiking.
 Clothing that does not impede movement is also a priority.
 Clothing that is too tight can be dangerous if you are hiking in challenging terrain.
 Take into account the season you are in when you are planning what gear to carry with you.

 Remember safety first.
 Carry a simple first aid kit, suncream, a hat, hiking boots to protect your ankles from snake bites, and mosquito repellent to keep the mosquitoes at bay.
 Remember your map and a battery pack to charge your phone if you are relying on that.

 Hiking is a wonderful way to spend time with friends and family and it's far safer to hike in a group.
 But if you do choose to hike alone, be sure to tell someone where you will be hiking.
-Think about the colors you choose to wear, so if you get lost or injured it's easier to spot you.
-In additional there are reflective blankets and other reflective kit (like tarps and reflector strips on clothing) that can help you signal for help when needed.
+Think about the colors you choose to wear, so that if you get lost or injured it's easier to spot you.
+In addition, there are reflective blankets and other reflective kits (like tarps and reflector strips on clothing) that can help you signal for help when needed.